Dr. Lacey Corneliusen, DSW, LCSW

 Licensed Clinical Social Worker- North Dakota 2013

-Dr. Lacey Corneliusen brings over 14 years of frontline experience to her role as an Assistant Professor of Social Work at Minot State University.
+Dr. Lacey Corneliusen brings over 14 years of frontline experience to her role as an Associate Professor of Social Work at Minot State University.
 She holds a bachelor's degree in Sociology and Rural and Environmental Studies and both master’s and doctoral degrees in Social Work with a clinical practice emphasis.
 She is a Licensed Clinical Social Worker (LCSW) in North Dakota and has dedicated her career to improving mental health services and advocating for ethical, compassionate care.

-Dr. Corneliusen’s clinical background spans diverse settings, including adolescent residential programs, inpatient hospitals, corrections, intensive in-home services, public schools, higher education, and private practice.
+Dr. Corneliusen’s clinical background spans diverse settings, including adolescent residential programs, inpatient hospitals, corrections, intensive in-home services, public schools, and private practice.
 Her hands-on experience continues to shape her teaching and research, as she remains committed to serving on the front lines of mental health.
 This dual role—practitioner and educator—fuels her passion for preparing students to excel in their future careers while fostering empathy, integrity, and resilience.